 With more than 1500 different types of plants, this is the place for nature and botany enthusiasts.
 Roam through forests of beech, fir, and black pine.
 You may even see deer, wild boars, and bears.

 Bring your camera!

 13. Seek out Mysterious Stone Statues

-Visit Durmitor National Park in the summer to experience the hunt for historic relics.
+Visit Durmitor National Park in the summer to experience the hunt for historical relics.
 The Greek Graveyard and Bare Zugica are two spots to see stecci, decorative Medieval limestone headstones.

-These mysterious stone statues – inscribed with religious symbols, hunting scenes, and geometric shapes – can be found all around the Balkan region in the country of Bosnia, Herzegovina, and Croatia (as well as throughout the park).
+These mysterious stone statues – inscribed with religious symbols, hunting scenes, and geometric shapes – can be found all around the Balkan region in Bosnia, Herzegovina, and Croatia (as well as throughout the park).

-They’re some of the most interesting and unique formations in Europe, so keep a lookout while hiking around the Durmitor massif region.
+They’re some of Europe’s most interesting and unique formations, so keep a lookout while hiking around the Durmitor massif region.

 14. Explore the Dobrilovina Serbian Monastery

 The Dobrilovina Serbian Monastery, a Serbian Orthodox monastery, sits at the edge of Durmitor National Park in the village of Donja Dobrilovina.